 An overview of industry codes

-The Small Business Commissioner Act 2011 provides a legislative framework for the Minister for Small Business to prescribe industry codes and for those codes to be enforced by the Small Business Commissioner.
-Where prescribed by the Minister an industry code will be mandatory for industry participants.
-The Minister for Small Business will decide whether to prescribe a particular code following consultation with industry participants.
+The Small Business Commissioner Act 2011 (the Act) provides a legislative framework for the relevant minister to prescribe industry codes and for those codes to be enforced by the Small Business Commissioner.
+Where prescribed by the minister an industry code will be mandatory for industry participants.
+The minister will decide whether to prescribe a particular code following consultation with industry participants.